On Spires, students first submit a request.

 Not allowing enough time - Allow at least 24 hours for tutors to get back to you.
 Our tutors may be in different time zones.
 Some requests can even take a few days to get bids if they are very specialist or niche university/professional qualification requests.

-It is possible that we do not have a tutor or one that is available at present to help you.
+No available tutors - It is possible that we do not have a tutor or one that is available at present to help you.

 Either close your request and add a new improved one with better information and more realistic expectations, or sadly we might not be able to help you with your request.